PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 ### 9.2 Required annotation properties

 #### 9.2.1 rdfs:label
-_definition_ instance of rdf:property used to provide a human-readable version of a resource's name
+_definition_ instance of rdf:Property used to provide a human-readable version of a resource's name
 _usageNote_ every ontology class, object property, data property and SHACL shape in OBI shall have an rdfs:label
 _usageNote_ labels shall be unique across all OBI ontologies and should be unique across all imported non-OBI ontologies in a given natural language
 _usageNote_ lables for other languages may be provided, but if so they must be language tagged